Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 I felt we had made a mistake to take the Saddle Road ( in the middle of the map) and should have taken the longer but safer sea side road to Hilo.

-But the good pavement markings of the road helped us to navigate slowly across the foot of Mauna Kea, when the rain suddenly cleared the road for us.
+But the good pavement markings of the road helped us to navigate slowly across the foot of Mauna Kea, Fortunately soon the rain suddenly cleared the visibility for us.

 Hilo airport arrival area.